SiliconLabs/wiseconnect/examples/si91x_soc/crypto/si91x_psa_hmac/readme.md

 - Upgrade your connectivity firmware
 - Create a Studio project

+For details on the project folder structure, see the [WiSeConnect Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/#example-folder-structure) page.

 ## Application Build Environment

 - To program the device ,refer **"Burn M4 Binary"** section in **getting-started-with-siwx917-soc** guide at **release_package/docs/index.html** to work with Si91x and Simplicity Studio